Providing young adults with the training and field-based internships needed to reduce global poverty in Kenya and Peru.

-Volunteering and Grassroots Organizing is in our DNA
+Volunteering and Grassroots Organizing is in our DNA, as is partnering with local community members and stakeholders.

 – Maternity wards